On $r$-Simple $k$-Path and Related Problems Parameterized by $k/r$: Directed -Simple -Path: FPT

-Start from the split of $H_X-F_1$ on $X$, where we remove all copies of arcs in $F_1$.
-This is a directed multigraph with $2|X|$ vertices and $|F_2| > 2|X|$ arcs, each of which represents a walk in $H$.
-Next, consider ``unrolling'' each of the arcs in $F_2$, replacing it by all the arcs and vertices of the corresponding walk.
+Let $G_0$ be the split of $H_X-F_1$ on $X$, where we remove all copies of arcs in $F_1$.
+This is a directed multigraph with $2|X|$ vertices and $|F_2| > 2|X|$ arcs, each of which represents a walk in $G$.
+Next, consider ``unrolling'' each of the arcs in $F_2$ in some arbitrary order, replacing each arc by all the arcs and vertices of the corresponding walk.
 This adds, for each expanded arc, some $\ell \geq 1$ additional arc copies (while removing the represented arc) and at most $\ell-1$ additional vertices (fewer if several arcs represent walks on a shared vertex set).
 Furthermore, let $\ell' \leq \ell$ be the number of arcs thus created for which there did not exist a copy already.
 Then a new vertex can be created only if $\ell'>1$ and the number of created vertices is at most $\ell'-1$.
-Let $G'$ be the resulting directed multigraph, and let $F_2' \subseteq F_2$ contain those arcs for which $\ell' > 0$ in the process above.
-Assume for a contradiction that $|F_2'| < 2|X|$.
-Then the underlying undirected graph of $G'$ contains a cycle: Indeed, since $|V(H_X)|=2|X|$, the edge set $F_2'$ contains a cycle on $V(H_X)$, and every time an arc of $F_2'$ is unrolled, the number of new distinct arcs created (minus that removed) is at least as large ass the number of new vertices created.
-Thus $G'$ has at least as many distinct arcs as vertices.
-Let $C$ be the arc set of such a cycle.
+Note that by the minimality of $F'$ we have $\ell'>0$ for every arc we unroll.
+Let $G'$ be the resulting directed multigraph.
+We show that the underlying undirected graph of $G'$ contains a cycle.
+Clearly this holds for $G_0$, since $|E(G_0)|>|V(G_0)|$; we claim that this invariant holds throughout the process of unrolling.
+Indeed, every time an arc of $F_2$ is unrolled, the number of new distinct arcs created (minus that removed) is at least as large as the number of new vertices created.
+Thus $G'$ has at least as many distinct arcs as vertices and its underlying undirected graph contains a cycle.
+Let $C$ be the arc set of such a cycle and let $H=P_{\mathsf{multi}}$.